Changes to Financial Aid

 Revisions to a student’s financial aid offer can occur for a number of reasons, but most frequently it is because the student is receiving more financial aid than federal and/or state guidelines permit (over award).

-An "over award" can be the result of receiving additional financial aid - such as scholarships, tuition waivers or other financial aid assistance - after your original aid package was processed.
+An "over award" can be the result of receiving additional financial aid - such as scholarships, tuition waivers or other financial aid assistance - after your original financial aid eligibility was reviewed and processed.

 Other common reasons for financial aid revisions are:

 - Review process for a family contribution appeal or verification of information provided on the Free Application for Federal Student Aid (FAFSA)

 - Changes in enrollment before financial aid disburses

 - Changes in the enrollment during the add/drop period

 - Withdrawing from all courses after the add/drop period

 - Approved appeals (academic progress, budget or dependency)